BretFisher/kubernetes-mastery/slides/k8s/healthchecks.md

   - check the timestamp of that file from an exec probe

 - Writing logs (and checking them from the probe) also works

+---

+## Questions to ask before adding healthchecks

+- Do we want liveness, readiness, both?

+  (sometimes, we can use the same check, but with different failure thresholds)

+--

+- Do we have existing HTTP endpoints that we can use?

+- Do we need to add new endpoints, or perhaps use something else?

+--

+- Are our healthchecks likely to use resources and/or slow down the app?

+--

+- Do they depend on additional services?

+  (this can be particularly tricky)